Assertion and Reason Based Questions Rise of Nationalism in Europe Class 10| History Chapter 1

 Ans. (ii) Both A and R are true but R is not the correct explanation of the assertion.

-3. Q.3.
-Assertion (A): French Revolution was the first clear expression of nationalism in Europe.
+3. Assertion (A): French Revolution was the first clear expression of nationalism in Europe.

 Reason (R): Revolutionists tried to create a sense of collective identity among the people.

-Ans. (i) Both A and R are true and R is correct explanation of the assertion.
+Ans. (i) Both A and R are true and R is the correct explanation of the assertion.

-4. Q.4.
-Assertion (A): Liberal nationalism advocated universal adult franchise.
+4. Assertion (A): Liberal nationalism advocated universal adult franchise.

-Reason (R): Liberal nationalists were supportive of equality before law.
+Reason (R): Liberal nationalists supported equality before law.

 Ans. (iv) A is false but R is true.

-Reason (R): Europe witnessed a sudden rise in population in the 1830s and the number of job seekers increased.
+Reason (R): A sudden rise in population increased the number of job seekers.

 Ans. (i) Both A and R are true and R is the correct explanation of A.

-Reason (R): Increased taxation and censorship outweighed the advantages of administrative changes.
+Reason (R): Increased taxation and censorship outweighed administrative reforms.

-7. Q.7.
-Assertion (A): Conservatives believed that the established traditional society should be preserved.
+7. Assertion (A): Conservatives believed traditional society should be preserved.

 Reason (R): Zollverein was formed to preserve conservatism.